VladCalo/GitOps-Platform-Factory/README.md

 ## Overview

-The GitOps Platform Factory handles application deployment, Helm chart management, and ArgoCD configuration for Kubernetes clusters.
-This repository is designed to work in conjunction with the [Ephemeral-Environment-Factory](https://github.com/vladcalo/Ephemeral-Environment-Factory) which provides the underlying infrastructure.

-**Note**: This repository focuses on the application layer and GitOps workflows.
-For infrastructure provisioning and cluster setup, see the companion [Ephemeral-Environment-Factory](https://github.com/vladcalo/Ephemeral-Environment-Factory) repository.
+The GitOps Platform Factory is a **plug-and-play solution** that automatically deploys your applications to Kubernetes clusters using GitOps principles.
+Deploy ArgoCD and your Helm charts with a single command - perfect for rapid application deployment and management.

+**Purpose**: Application deployment and GitOps workflows for Kubernetes clusters.
+This repository works with clusters provisioned by [Ephemeral-Environment-Factory](https://github.com/vladcalo/Ephemeral-Environment-Factory).

+## Quick Summary

+**What it does**: Automatically deploys ArgoCD and your Helm chart applications
+**How to use**: `./build.sh multipass` or `./build.sh aks`
+**Time to deploy**: ~2-3 minutes for ArgoCD + application deployment
+**What you get**: Fully configured GitOps platform with your apps running

 ## Architecture